JohnWCartmell/ERScript/html/change-16-Jul-2023..partC.md

 8. implementationOf.rel..primary_scope.xml

 ### Implementation
-1. Have one source file for each diagram which
-- includes   ERA..logical and, indirectly, ERA..commonDefinitions.
-- has presentation specification for required types and relationshps.

-2. Add the source files to the metaModel folder.
+1. Add the source files to the metaModel folder.

-3. Update build.ps1 in folder metaModel to build each of the 8 diagrams using script genSVG.ps1.
+2. Update build.ps1 in folder metaModel to build each of the 8 diagrams using script genSVG.ps1.

 ### Completion Date